huseyingokay/CS391-Project2/README.md

 <h3>Mission Contribution:</h3>
 <ol>
   <li>Mehmet Arda Sümbül: created responsive Navbar with react-bootstrap and Footer for pages.</li>
-  <li>Ege Öztaş: created the signup page using react-bootsrap.
+  <li>Ege Öztaş: created the signup page using react-bootstrap.
 Created the validation and user storage systems.</li>
   <li>Hamza Ayberk Akbalık: created memes page, responsive cards of meme images by using react-bootstrap.</li>
+  <li>Hüseyin Gökay: created login page with its method isUserExists by using react-bootstrap, created app.js by using react-router and created folder structure. </li>
 </ol>